 Operation Black Vote – works to ensure we have greater racial justice and equality throughout the UK.
 Their work includes voter registration, lobbying politicians, mentoring schemes and political leadership programmes.

-TheSprout.co.uk – Politics – check out our magazine section on politics to see what other young people in Cardiff are talking about when it comes to voting, democracy and Brexit.
+TheSprout.co.uk – Politics – check out our magazine section on politics to see what other young people in Wales are talking about when it comes to voting and democracy.

 Shout Out UK – Youth news platform that provides young people with the tools necessary to engage in politics.

 Welcome to your UK Parliament – Information for young people and schools.

 There are more ways to get involved than “just” voting…